eficode-academy/kubernetes-katas/08-storage-basic.md

 pvc-857123f5-5762-11ea-b461-42010aa601ba   1Gi        RWO            Delete           Bound      default/nginx-persistent-storage-nginx-statefulset-0   standard                22m
 ```

-If we run `curl` in a loop, in multitool, we should be able to see that both pods belonging to same nginx-statefulset **do not share** the PVCs.
-Each one has it's own.
+If we run `curl` in a loop, in multitool, we should be able to see that both pods belonging to same nginx-statefulset **do not share** the PVCs. i.e. each one has it's own PVC.
 One of them has our index.html in it, the other one has empty PVC, and will show us "403 Forbidden" error.

 ```
 kubernetes-katas]$ kubectl exec -it multitool-5cb86d97cb-bq2t5 bash